Negin-Jalali/Negin-Jalali/README.md

 # 💫 About Me:
-I'm currently learning JS intermediate and Interested in FrontEnd, Apps, and AI section to learn
+I'm currently learning JS mid-lev and React start-lev and Interested in FrontEnd, Apps, and AI section to learn

 ## 🌐 Socials: